 In summary, title insurance is a relatively inexpensive way to protect your title against a wide range of potentially costly issues.
 Older, renovated homes have the highest number of claims and involve the highest dollar amounts so if you are considering this type of property, title insurance (and an updated survey) are essential to your protection and peace of mind.
 As with other forms of insurance, levels of coverage vary, so be sure to ask your lawyer to give you a description of what is covered and for what cost.
 If you already own a home and have coverage, check with your title insurer before paying out-of-pocket to resolve any issues.
 Unless your house has ghosts, in which case, call an exorcist.

 (Please Note: You should not make any decisions about buying or making changes to your title insurance policy without obtaining advice from a lawyer.
-I can explain the concepts and highlight some key areas to consider, but my expertise is in mortgages.)David Larock is an independent full-time mortgage agent and industry insider.
+I can explain the concepts and highlight some key areas to consider, but my expertise is in mortgages.)David Larock is an independent full-time mortgage broker and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.